Mechanical & Aerospace Engineering

 Quarterly indexes measuring change over time in labor costs, Employment Cost Index (ECI), and quarterly data measuring level of average costs per hour worked, Employer Costs for Employee Compensation (ECEC).

 Coverage stopped in the 2011-2013 timeframe.
-For more recent data see The Conference Board
+For archived datasets, see The Conference Board

 Multifactor productivity (MFP), also known as total factor productivity (TFP), is a measure of economic performance that compares the amount of goods and services produced (output) to the amount of combined inputs used to produce those goods and services.
 Inputs can include labor, capital, energy, materials, and purchased services.